suopea/piscine/README.md

 some directory / c01 (the repository of the evaluated person) / ex00, ex01 etc
 some directory / testbest (this repository) / c01, c02 etc / ex00, ex01 etc
 ```

+For even easier testing, you can run `alias tt='sh test.sh'.
+After that you can do for example `tt 01 05`